jeromeetienne/slides/artoolkit-aframe/slides.md

 ### What we are gonna talk about ?

 - Augmented Reality on the Web
-- javascript version of artoolkit - jsartoolkit
+- javascript version of artoolkit - [jsartoolkit](https://github.com/artoolkit/jsartoolkit5)

-- All that in javascript in your browser
+All that in javascript in your browser :)

 ---

-### jsartoolkit - js version of artoolkit
+### What is js-artoolkit ?

 - javascript version of artoolkit
 - [github repository](https://github.com/artoolkit/jsartoolkit5)